Computing Valid p-value for Optimal Changepoint by Selective Inference using Dynamic Programming: Numerical Experiments

-\textbf{[BinSeg-SI] SI for Binary Segmentation~\cite{hyun2018post}} It was reported that SI for Fused Lasso (proposed by the same authors), is worse than BinSeg-SI.
+\textbf{Methods for comparison.} We compared our OptSeg-SI method with SMUCE \cite{frick2014multiscale}, which is an asymptotic test for multiple detected CPs, and SI for Binary Segmentation~\cite{hyun2018post} (BinSeg-SI).
+It was reported that SI for Fused Lasso (proposed by the same authors), is worse than BinSeg-SI.
 Therefore, we only compared to BinSeg-SI.

-\textbf{[OptSeg-SI-oc] SI method for optimal CPs with {\bf o}ver-{\bf c}onditioning.} To see the advantage of minimum conditioning of the OptSeg-SI method, we compared with two variants of SI for optimal CPs (each for fixed $K$ and unknown $K$ cases).
-In each of these variants, instead of the truncation region $\cZ$ in \eq{eq:cZ1} and \eq{eq:cZ2}, their subsets are used as the conditioning set.
-The details are shown in Appendix \ref{appendix:derive_dp_selection_event} \footnote{We first developed OptSeg-SI-oc as our first SI method for optimal CPs detected by DP (unpublished).
-Later, its drawback (the over-conditioning) was removed by the OptSeg-SI method in this paper.}.
+We additionally compared our method with SI method for optimal CPs with over-conditioning (OptSeg-SI-oc) to demonstrate the advantage of minimum conditioning.
+The details of OptSeg-SI-oc are shown in Appendix \ref{appendix:derive_dp_selection_event} \footnote{We first developed OptSeg-SI-oc as our first SI method for optimal CPs detected by DP (unpublished).
+Later, its drawback (the over-conditioning) was removed by the OptSeg-SI method in this paper. }.